KlaBier/klabier.github.io/_posts/2026-02-26-CAPolicyWorkbook.md

 The calculated values are written directly into the corresponding columns of the displayed table.

-EnforcedCount shows how often a policy actually took effect — meaning how often it enforced a decision (Success or Failure).
+**EnforcedCount** shows how often a policy actually took effect,  meaning how often it enforced a decision (Success or Failure).

 In this example, this is more of a supplementary value: it is created through a simple addition of Success and Failure and mainly serves as a quick indicator.